-Other income of \$80.8 in the three months ended December 31, 2023 was comprised of net gains on forward repurchase contracts of \$72.1, equity investment related impacts of \$12.1, gains associated with earn-out provisions related to our sale of Wella of \$1.9, partially offset by miscellaneous operating expense of \$5.3.
+Other income of \$156.9 in the three months ended March 31, 2023 was principally comprised of net gains on forward repurchase contracts of \$72.1, equity investment related impacts of \$12.1, gains associated with earn-out provisions related to our sale of Wella of \$1.9, partially offset by miscellaneous operating expense of \$5.3.

-Other income of \$141.9 in the three months ended December 31, 2022 was comprised of equity investment related impacts of \$73.9, net gains on forward repurchase contracts of \$59.7, gains associated with earn-out provisions related to our sale of Wella of \$12.5, partially offset by miscellaneous operating expense of \$4.2.
+Other income of \$141.9 in the three months ended December 31, 2022 was comprised of equity investment related impacts of \$73.9, net gains on forward repurchase contracts of \$59.7, gains associated with earn-out provisions related to our sale of Wella of \$12.5, partially offset by miscellaneous operating expense of \$4.2. \$156.5.

-The decrease in Other income to an expense position is principally primarily due to a lower less favorable fair value adjustment for related to our equity investment in the Wella Company recorded in compared to the current period and an increase in loss due to a fair value adjustment for our forward repurchase contracts prior period.
+The decrease in Other income of \$170.9 is primarily due to a less favorable fair value adjustment related to our equity investment in the Wella Company net losses on forward repurchase contracts of \$173.7 compared to the prior year period.